-The economy is in poor shape and the effects are being felt everywhere, from the price of groceries to gas.
-If you aren’t serious about your finances the time to get serious is now.
 If you are in debt, it is time to eliminate it.
-If you are out of debt it is time to increase your savings.
+No debt?
+It’s time to increase your savings.
 If you are filthy rich and have no financial worries, stop reading…

-One of the easiest ways to figure out how to cut back on your spending is to make a needs vs wants list.
+One of the easiest ways to make budget decisions is to make a needs vs wants list.
 This will help you see where your money is going and find areas to cut your spending.
 The list below does not address insurance and medical costs.
 I believe these are needs, but there are so many different options it would require a separate post.

 Shelter- This does not mean you need a 6 bedroom 5 bath house.
-This means you need a place that is safe for you live, for example, has adequate plumbing and ventilation.
+You need a place that is safe for you live.
+A dwelling with plumbing and electricity.

 Food- Healthy food that will nourish your family and provide them with three meals a day plus snacks.